 Meet Our Team:

 Peter Hardy is the founding Artistic Director of the Essential Theatre.
-He’s been working professionally in the Atlanta area for over 30 years, as an actor, playwright and director.
-He’s a Suzi Bass Award-winning director who has directed over 80 productions in Georgia, North Carolina and New York, and he served as Artistic Director for the Mountainside Theatre in Cherokee, North Carolina for the summers from 1990 through 2005.
-He’s had over thirty productions of his plays done around the country and has received playwriting awards from the National Playwrights’ Conference, the Festival of Southern Theatre and the New Southern Theatre Festival
+He’s been working professionally in the Atlanta area for over 30 years as an actor, playwright and director.
+He’s a Suzi Bass Award-winning director who has directed over 100 productions in Georgia, North Carolina and New York, and he served as Artistic Director for the Mountainside Theatre in Cherokee, North Carolina for the summers from 1990 through 2005.
+He’s had over thirty productions of his plays done around the country and has received playwriting awards from the Festival of Southern Theatre and the New Southern Theatre Festival, and had plays chosen to be a part of the National Playwrights Conference and the Lanford Wilson New American Play Festival.

 Jennifer Kimball has been involved with Essential Theatre since 2003.
 A production and stage manager and general organizer-at-large in the Atlanta area, Jennifer also actively collaborates with Synchronicity Theatre, 7 Stages Theatre, and Théâtre du Rêve among others.
 She also worked in Student Engagement at Georgia Tech from 2013-2016 and is currently on staff at the Schwartz Center for the Arts at Emory University.
 Inspired by new creative work and meaningful connection, her goal is to nurture both through her work with Essential.